 Forth’s Directions: from Swansboro airport south east end of runway at Rock Creek/Mosquito Road intersection, go North-East on Mosquito Road; go past pond/park on right.
 Go to next major intersection, 1/3 mile approx. -turn hard left (at bank of mailboxes.)
 YOU ARE NOW ON ROCK CREEK ROAD EVEN THOUGH THERE IS NO SIGN

-You can get to Swansboro Airport from Placerville by heading north out of town on Mosquito Road and following the signs.
+You can get to Swansboro Airport from Highway 193 at Rock creek Road or from Placerville by heading north out of town on Mosquito Road and following the signs.
 Just not advisable to have a trailer or large rig of any kind that way) Either way it is approx 1/2 hour to 40 minutes from downtown Placerville.

 Here are driving directions to Swansboro Airport from highway 193:

 Go north on Hwy 49 just a mile or so and then turn right onto Hwy 193 towards Georgetown.
 Cross the American River and HEAD UP OUT OF THE CANYON ON 193.
 WATCH FOR A PAVED ROAD TO THE RIGHT: ROCK CREEK ROAD

 TURN OFF HWY 193 AT ROCK CREEK ROAD AND GO EAST TO FOLLOW SIGNS TO SWANSBORO AIRPORT